tthecoder15/T2A1-Workbook/TT-t2a1-a.md

 - challenges because resource scheduling is difficult when the resource is shared amongst unknown users
 - data replication but is dangerous, secret sharing schemes (SSS) dealer distributes shares to recipients such that only authorised subsets of recipients can reconstruct the secret, can use homomorphic encryption which retains data encryption whilst it is encrypted public key to encrypt and corresponding private key can unlock but can have effects applied to it that maintains the relationship to the data computation can occur on ciphers which matches the result of operations performed on the original numbers,

-Olivier, M. (2002), 'Database privacy: balancing confidentiality, integrity aand availability'. _SIGKDD Explorer Newsletter_, 4(3),  DOI:[10.1145/772862.772866](https://doi.org/10.1145/772862.772866)
+Olivier, M. (2002)

 - each considered individually is easy to solve its the intersection of all that is challenging
 - without availability unplugging the database is sufficient, anonymity can be a solution if private data is not captured it cannot be abused but availability of private data is important banks etc
-- privacy is not simple as availability of personal information is a consideration
+- privacy is not simple, availability of personal information is a consideration
 - privacy should consider why data needs to be recorded and the fall out for the two parties if it was leaked
 - database privacy needs to consider the purposes for which the data was collected
 - consenting to data storage, opt-in or opt-out is binary and challenges when a service is mandatory
 - challenge develop systems that can find a balance between confidentiality integrity and availability
 - could contain the data and verify or scatter the data and give links to those that need

+Mitchell, O., Osazuwa, C. (2023)

+- CIA triad - confidentiality, integrity and availability
+- confidentiality refers to the ethical and legal need to protect sensitive information from disclosure
+- organisations may experience financial losses, reputational harm or legal consqeuences due to data breaches
+- appropriate authority to alter the data, hash functions and digital signatures are cryptographic methods for data iintegrity
+- unforseen periods of operational inactivity arising from technological malfunctions or cyber intrusions imprede organisational processes, require failover methods
+- the triad is interlinked and a failure of any would cause a failure in the others
+- mirrored systems ensure redundancy, load-balancing techniques that distribute traffic, disaster plans all preserve availability
+- phishing is confidentiality threat, data breaches
+- availability denial-of-service (DOS), DDOS is the same but numerous sources do the attack
+- recommendations: incorporate emerging technologies, holistic approach to security, cross-disciplinary collaboration (policy makers & tech experts),

+## References

+Babenko, M., Schwiegelsohn, U., Talbi, E. & Tchernykh, A. (2019), 'Towards understanding uncertainty in cloud computing with risks of confidentiality, integrity, and availability'. _Journal of Computational Science_, vol. 36, DOI:[10.1016/j.jocs.2016.11.011](https://doi.org/10.1016/j.jocs.2016.11.011)

 Mitchell, O., Osazuwa, C. (2023), 'Confidentiality, Integrity, and Availability in Network Systems: A Review of Related Literature'. _International Journal of Innovative Science and Research Technology_, 8(12),  DOI:[10.38124/ijisrt](https://doi.org/10.38124/ijisrt)

--

-## References
+Olivier, M. (2002), 'Database privacy: balancing confidentiality, integrity aand availability'. _SIGKDD Explorer Newsletter_, 4(3),  DOI:[10.1145/772862.772866](https://doi.org/10.1145/772862.772866)

 ## Q7.
-Provide an overview of what would need to be done within an API project to implement at least one of the principles explained in Question 6. /6
+Provide an overview of what would need to be done within an API project to implement at least one of the principles explained in Question 6. /12

+## BIG ONE

+- overview is correct, supported by more than one valid and relevant relevant code example with a high level of detail

 Covert, Q., Francis, M., Streff, K. (2020). _Towards a Triad for Data Privacy_, DOI: [10.24251/HICSS.2020.535](https://doi.org/10.24251/HICSS.2020.535)

-- overview is correct, supported by more than one valid relevant code with a high level of detail
+- JWT
+- bcrypt

+## References

 ## Q8.
 Explain the legal obligations that developers of a social media website or social media application would have in regards to handling user data, with reference to any applicable laws or acts. /12

+## BIG ONE

 - more than one legal obligation relevant to handling user data explained in high amounts of detail including relevant references to support the explanation